 SATEL NMS PC Monitoring writes all sent and received NMS messages into this log file.
 The log file is created when the first line of the day is written, i.e. there will never be an empty log file.
 Log file columns, separated by tab characters:

 Value Example(s) Description

 Timestamp 20120920 15:33:35:917 Time when the message was sent or

 received.
 Format is YYYYMMDD

 hh:mm:ss:msec

-Connection localhost:55555:COM13,9600,8N1 Connection used to send/receive the
+Connection settings localhost:55555:COM13,9600,8N1 Connection used to send/receive the

-settings string message.
+string message.
 Format is <ip address="">:<ip< td=""></ip<></ip>

 port>: <serial< td=""></serial<>

 port>, <bps>,<databits,parity,stopbits></databits,parity,stopbits></bps>

-Network name SATELLINE NMS Network Name of the network as defined in
+Network name SATELLINE NMS Network Name of the network as defined in NMS

-NMS PC Setup.
-Note that in a multi-
+PC Setup.
+Note that in a multi-network

-network system, all network's
+system, all network's messages appear in

-messages appear in this view.
+this view.

-Destination 3 Address where the message was sent
+Destination modem 3 Address where the message was sent to /

-modem to / received from
+address received from

-address

-Destination Modem 3 Name of the modem where the
+Destination modem Modem 3 Name of the modem where the message

-modem name message was sent to / received from
+name was sent to / received from

-NMS Message VALUE Message type.
-One of GETVAL,
+NMS Message type VALUE Message type.
+One of GETVAL, SETVAL,

-type SETVAL, VALUE, ERROR.
+VALUE, ERROR.

-nmsid 1.111 NMS ID of the diagnostic parameter
+NMSID 1.111 NMS ID of the diagnostic parameter

 1.80 requested/received.

-NMS Value -50 Value of the diagnostic parameter,
+NMS Value -50 Value of the diagnostic parameter, or

--91 dBm, From 2 or "Timeout" if the modem could not
+-91 dBm, From 2 "Timeout" if the modem could not be

-be reached.
+reached.
 Note that this is a "RAW"

-value, no conversions have been
+value, no conversions have been made.

-made.
-(So Voltage values are 10x
+(So Voltage values are 10x larger here

-larger here than actually)
+than actually)

 Link RSSI values include the signal

 strength and originating modem

 address.